Skip to main content

 Teach "I Feel" Statements

-“I feel _______ because _______ and I need _______ ” is a foundational framework for emotional communication.
-Practice it during calm moments at the dinner table or in the car, not during meltdowns.
-Children who can articulate their internal experience in this structured way are better equipped to ask for what they need instead of acting it out.
+"I feel _______ because _______ and I need _______."
+It sounds simple, but it's a game-changer.
+Practice it at dinner or in the car—not during a meltdown.
+Kids who can put their inner experience into this format are way more likely to ask for what they need instead of acting it out.

-Model it yourself: “I feel frustrated because traffic was bad, and I need five quiet minutes.”
+Model it yourself first: "I feel frustrated because traffic was terrible, and I need five quiet minutes."

 4